jcadenas/simpsons-data-analysis/README.md

 A good amount of cleaning is required to ingest these into active record.
 I did a few runs to remove unnecessary commas and quotations, as well as remove excess columns.

 It's a postgres database - Once the seed data is good to go seeding in total can take around 30 minutes.
 The script lines table is a doozy (and very awesome)

+### Coming Soon

+More interesting views are in the works and MAYBE...volume control :)

 ### Shout Outs